 On this cross-channel ad serving platform, prices range from $250 per month for the Basic package, $1000 per month for the Standard Package, and $2500 per month for the Advanced Package.
 The Basic Package offers 5 million display impressions served for the month, the Standard Package 30 million impressions monthly, and the Advanced Package will deliver 100 million impressions monthly.

 You will also receive millions of mobile and video impressions for any of the packages that you select to do your ad campaigns.
 It also provides 24-hour support and a host of media assets you can choose from.

 Outbrain, I would say, is the king of native advertising platforms.
 It uses targeted advertising to recommend articles, slideshows, blog posts, photos or videos to a reader.
-When you advertise your sites you pay Outbrain a cost-per-click advertising cost, and Outbrain will pay the publisher generating clicks to your ads from the sites on which your links appear.
+When you advertise your sites, you pay Outbrain a cost-per-click advertising cost, and Outbrain will pay the publisher for generating clicks to your ads from the sites on which your links appear.

 If you're thinking of joining them as a publisher, you must note that their publisher admission policies are very stringent.
 They claim that over 90% of publishers are rejected due to their strict vetting policies.

 Wikipedia describes Outbrain's business model as follows:

 Outbrain pays publishers to put its links on their sites.
 They employ a network of external sites that employ the traffic acquisition service pay on a daily pay-per-click or cost-per-click basis with links to third-party content appearing as recommendations alongside editorial content from the web's biggest publishers.
 Approximately half of that revenue is paid to the site which presented the Outbrain link.